lauriii/canvas/docs/data-model.md

 Examples:
 - `ℹ︎␜entity:node:article␝title␞99␟value` declares it evaluates an "article" `content entity`, and returns the "value" prop of the 100th `field item` in the "title" `field`
-- `ℹ︎image␟{src↝entity␜␜entity:file␝uri␞␟value,alt↠alt}` declares it evaluates an "image" `field item`, and returns two key-value pairs:
+- `ℹ︎image␟{src↝entity␜␜entity:file␝uri␞␟url,alt↠alt}` declares it evaluates an "image" `field item`, and returns two key-value pairs:
-  - the first one being "src" for which the first "value" `field prop` of the "uri" `field` on the "file" `content entity` that is referenced by the "image" `field type`
+  - the first one being "src" for which the first "url" `field prop` of the "uri" `field` on the "file" `content entity` that is referenced by the "image" `field type`
   - the second one being "alt", which can be retrieved directly from the "image" `field item`